 This lovely poem called “Don’t Quit” has always inspired me on my bad days ever since I first read it years ago.
-I kept this poem on my wall when I was in primary school through university when academics was the focus of my life.
+This poem motivated me at a time when academics was the focus of my life.

 I have not verified the authorship of this poem as some books claim the authorship is unknown.
 Others quote Edgar A. Guest.
 If you know for sure, would you please share that with me below?
 For now, I’ll go with Edgar.
 A Guest as the author of “Don’t Quit” until proven otherwise.

 When things go wrong, as they sometimes will,

 When the road you’re trudging seems all uphill,

 When the funds are low and the debts are high,

 And you want to smile, but you have to sigh,